Higher-order spacings in the superposed spectra of random matrices with comparison to spacing ratios and application to complex systems: Application to physical systems

 The first term represents free precession of the top around $y$-axis with angular frequency $p$, and the second term represents periodic $\delta$ kicks applied to the top.
 Here, $\tilde{k}$ is the kick strength or chaos parameter.
 For $\tilde{k}=0$, the top is integrable, and for $\tilde{k}>0$, as it increases, the top becomes increasingly chaotic.

 For a given $j$, the dimension of the Hilbert space is equal to $2j+1$.
-According to Ref.~\cite{haake1987classical}, for $p \neq \pi/2$, which is the relevant case for us, there exist two symmetries in the QKT.
-Because, $\widehat{U}$ commutes with $\hat{R_{y}}$, which has two eigenvalues.
+For $p \neq \pi/2$, which is the relevant case for us, there exist a symmetry in the QKT Ref.~\cite{haake1987classical} such that $\widehat{U}$ commutes with $\hat{R_{y}}$, which has two eigenvalues.
 As a result, the matrix representation of $\widehat{U}$ in the basis of $\hat{R_{y}}$ is block diagonal, having two blocks of dimensions $j$ and $j+1$.
 For the fully chaotic case, the spectral fluctuations of $\widehat{U}$ in each block satisfies COE statistics \cite{haake1987classical}.
 Hence, if we take the eigenvalues together for studying fluctuation statistics, it will be an ideal case for validating our $m=2$ case of COE results, provided the value of $j$ should be large, so that $j$ and $j+1$ become very close to each other or equivalent.

-This model has been used in Ref.~\cite{bhosale2021superposition} for the verification of the obtained results for the $m=2$ case of COE in the study of HOSR.
+This model has been used in Ref.~\cite{bhosale2021superposition} for the verification of the obtained results for the $m=2$ case of COE in the study of HOSR distributions.
 Here, we have taken $j=1000, 1500$, and $2500$ and calculated the eigenvalues of $n=50$ such realizations corresponding to $\tilde{k}=10$ to $59$, for each $j$.
-We study both HOS and HOSR for all three cases of $j$.
-The results are tabulated in Table ~\ref{Table: QKTtable}, and some of them are shown in Figs. \ref{fig: QKT_s_1}-\ref{fig: QKT_s_3} for spacings and in Figs. \ref{fig: QKT_r_1}-\ref{fig: QKT_r_3} for spacing ratios.
-Analyzing the results, we find that up to $k=8$ and for all $N$, the $\beta'$s of QKT match with the corresponding $m=2$ results of COE consistently (refer to Table~\ref{Table:COEtable1}).
+We study both HOS and HOSR distributions for all three cases of $j$.
+The results are tabulated in Table ~\ref{Table: QKTtable}, and some of them are shown in Fig.~\ref{fig: QKT_s_1} for spacing and in Fig.~\ref{fig: QKT_r_1} for spacing ratio.
+See supplementary material \cite{supplementry2025} for more such figures.
+Analyzing the results, we find that up to $k=8$ and for all $N$, the $\beta'$s of QKT match with the corresponding $m=2$ results of COE consistently (refer to Table~\ref{Table: COE_m2_DimAnalysistable}).
 But as $k$ increases, the results at times agree with the $m=2$ COE case, and at other times differ by $\pm1$, or $\pm2$, irrespective of $N$, as far as our numerical results are concerned.